essentialkaos/bibop/COOKBOOK.md

 Removes file or directory.

-‼ _Deleting files created due to the test in working dir is not required. bibop automatically deletes all files created due test process._
+▲ _Deleting files created due to the test in working dir is not required. `bibop` automatically deletes all files created due test process._

 **Syntax:** `remove <target>`